Barbours Creek-Shawvers Run Cluster: Location and access

 The cluster is about six miles north of New Castle.
 Roads and trails are given on National Geographic Maps 788 (Covington, Alleghany Highlands).
 A great variety of information, including topographic maps, aerial views, satellite data and weather information, is obtained by selecting the link with the wild land's coordinates in the upper right of this page.

 Biological significance

-The land form, climate, soils and geology of the Appalachian highlands, as well as its evolutionary history, have created one of the most diverse collection of plants and animals in the deciduous forests of the temperate world.
+The landform, climate, soils and geology of the Appalachian highlands, as well as its evolutionary history, have created one of the most diverse collection of plants and animals in the deciduous forests of the temperate world.

 At one time the American chestnut was a dominant part of the forest, but it was almost eliminated during the first three decades of the twentieth century by a chestnut blight fungus.
 Now the area is dominated by different species of oak.